- Brand name

 Short-term side effects

 When nitric oxide is inhaled it may cause the red blood cells to have less capacity to carry oxygen.
-It can also be harmful in other ways to your baby’s lungs.
+It can also be harmful in other ways to your baby’s or child’s lungs.
 The doctor should be monitoring the blood for these and other effects.

-When your baby is receiving INOmax® therapy the INOmax® cannot be stopped too quickly.
+When your baby or child is receiving INOmax® therapy the INOmax® cannot be stopped too quickly.
 The dose of INOmax® will be gradually reduced because oxygen levels in your child’s blood may get worse when INOmax® is stopped too quickly.

 Other side effects of inhaled nitric oxide may include: infections, blood in the urine, high blood sugar, noisy breath sounds, low blood platelets, low blood pressure, low blood potassium, airless or collapsed lungs and high amounts of bile pigment (bilirubin).